The most common question I get on the blog and through our contact form is "I'm constipated, bloated and uncomfortable, please help me!"

 Cheap iron supplements are one of the most common causes of prenatal constipation.
 Unfortunately, most practitioners who are not Naturopathic Doctors or Certified Nutritionists will likely have no clue what is the best kind of iron for you to take.
 Quite often clients will tell me their doctor recommended an iron supplement and told them it won't make them constipated but as soon as they begin taking it, they are still constipated and have an upset tummy.
 When I look at the form of iron in the supplement, they are taking it's usually the cheapest form with poor absorption.

-My favourite non-constipating brands that are easy on your tummy are THORNE or AOR ORTHO-IRON and Mega Foods Blood Builder.
-By the way, as a nutritionist, I do not agree with the notion that every pregnant woman should be taking additional iron beyond their prenatal multi unless you’ve been told to by a certified practitioner to do so.
+My favourite non-constipating brands that are easy on your tummy are THORNE, AOR ORTHO-IRON, Mega Foods Blood Builder and New Chapter Iron Food Complex.
+By the way, as a nutritionist, I do not agree with the notion that every pregnant woman should be taking additional iron beyond their prenatal multi unless you've been told to by a certified practitioner to do so.
 Many women are advised to take more than 30mg of iron when there is absolutely NO need.
-Be sure to talk to your practitioner about this if you’ve been told your iron levels are adequate and you are taking more than 30mg per day.
+Be sure to talk to your practitioner about this if you've been told your iron levels are adequate and you are taking more than 30mg per day.

 Not only is getting poked during pregnancy a fantastic way to release stress and relieve pregnancy nausea, it can also help relieve constipation.
 There is an acupuncture point located in the middle of your belly that is related to digestion.
 Find yourself a reputable practitioner and go get poked!
 I did acupuncture in my first trimester to relieve pregnancy nausea and it really helped.
 So did wearing acupressure bands (sea bands) on my wrists – I wore these ALL the time.